What is blepharoplasty?

 How is recovery after eyelid surgery? – Postoperative

-After eyelid surgery, it is common to have swelling and occasionally to bruise, but your eyelids should be healthy within a week or two.
+After eyelid surgery in Tijuana, it is common to have swelling and occasionally to bruise, but your eyelids should be healthy within a week or two.
 You must be very careful not to rub your eyes and stop the process of healing.

 What are the possible complications of eyelid surgery?